-Enable an opt out button: As awesome as it would be to keep all of your contacts, it’s not entirely realistic.
-Material may no longer be relevant, or the customer has lost interest.
-Including an opt out option in your email is a sure way to remain complaint with the not-so-unspoken email marketing rules, and provide your customer with an easy way out.
+Enable an opt-out button: As awesome as it would be to keep all of your contacts, it’s not entirely realistic.
+The material may no longer be relevant, or the customer has lost interest.
+Including an opt-out option in your email is a sure way to remain compliant with the not-so-unspoken email marketing rules, and provide your customer with an easy way out.

 Test before sending: This is probably the most important DO of email marketing.
 Test.
 Test.
 Test.
 And test one more time.
 Before you click send (for good), read through all of your content for typos.
 Check all of your links for 404’s and make sure your images look as they should.
 An email may look one way when you are crafting it, but could look completely different on a mobile device.
 Testing on multiple devices and browsers is the only way to ensure functionality.